 Risk exposure can be high in tail-spend categories where there is a lack of control and visibility.

 Things to consider

 - Spend visibility - Figure out what is being bought, from whom, where, and for how much compared to market value.
-Without an effective eProcurement platform in place to capture spend at source, it can be difficult to extract meaningful and accurate data from the organisation's Chart of Accounts.
+Without an effective eProcurement platform in place to capture spend at source, it can be difficult to extract meaningful and accurate data from the organization's Chart of Accounts.

 - Increase your capacity for spend under management - Help your Procurement team to free up their time to apply professional processes ‘further down the tail’ of spend by streamlining and automating routine administrative processes.

 - Filtering and reclassification - Focus on commodities that can be reclassified into a category that will have enough spend to be worthwhile.
 Once the category with the biggest opportunity has been identified, determine the right sourcing approach.
-You can accelerate the process with automation including standardised templates, RFX, and/or auctions.
+You can accelerate the process with automation including standardized templates, RFX, and/or auctions.

-- Address categories using the best method - Methods may include Quick-Quote for infrequent, higher value purchases, PCards for frequent, lower value ‘in the field’ categories, procurement-assisted buying, or even specialised managed service for infrequent, higher-value categories where expertise is not available in-house.
+- Address categories using the best method - Methods may include Quick-Quote for infrequent, higher value purchases, PCards for frequent, lower value ‘in the field’ categories, procurement-assisted buying, or even specialized managed service for infrequent, higher-value categories where expertise is not available in-house.

-- Automate invoice receipt and processing - Categorise suppliers in terms of invoice volume, invoice complexity and technology capability.
+- Automate invoice receipt and processing - Categorize suppliers in terms of invoice volume, invoice complexity and technology capability.
 Then reduce the percentage of invoices received in paper form and requiring manual entry by applying appropriate electronic invoice capture methods (PDF, XML, email, PO Flip, online entry, Intelligent Scanning etc.)

 Yes – it’s a lot to do and it doesn’t happen overnight.
 But you might be surprised how quickly you can see results.